 Estimated costs for maintenance and restoration measures are based on information from authentic management projects conducted in many different sites with very different local conditions and in different parts of the country.
 The variation in costs is therefore substantial but the standard costs suggested here are based on relevant figures and are near the median of those in the assembled background information.
 The only exception is the grazing costs, where the estimated cost is based on the current amount spent on EAGF and EAFRD payments, as well as some of the national costs for management of Natura 2000.
-This cost is below the estimated real cost of grazing these areas.
+These costs are thus below the estimated real costs of grazing these areas, since the contribution of these funds is below the calculated cost and income forgone.